John Warburton (officer of arms): Life

-He was the son of Benjamin and Mary Warburton.
-In early life John was an exciseman and then a supervisor, being stationed in 1718–19 at Bedale in Yorkshire.
-He was admitted F.R.S. in March 1719, but was ejected on 9 June 1757 for nonpayment of his subscription.
-His election as F.S.A. took place on 13 January 1720, but he ceased to be a member before January 1754.
-On 18 June 1720 he was appointed to the office of Somerset Herald in the College of Arms.
+Warburton was the son of Benjamin and Mary Warburton.
+In his youth, John was an exciseman and then a supervisor, being stationed from 1718–19 at Bedale in Yorkshire.
+He was admitted as a Fellow of the Royal Society in March 1719, but was ejected on 9 June 1757 for nonpayment of his subscription.
+His election as Fellow of the Society of Antiquaries of London took place on 13 January 1720, but he ceased to be a member at some point before January 1754.
+On 18 June 1720, he was appointed to the office of Somerset Herald in the College of Arms.

-Warburton's first wife was Dorothy, but they separated in 1716.
-He later married a widow with children, and is said to have married her son, when a minor, to one of his daughters.
-By his second wife he had a son called John.
-Warburton died at his apartments in the College of Arms, London, his usual place of residence, on 11 May 1759, and was buried in the south aisle of St Benet Paul's Wharf, London.
+Warburton's first wife was named Dorothy, but they separated in 1716.
+He later married a widow with children.
+He had a son called John by his second wife, and is said to have married her minor son to one of his own daughters.
+The younger John, 1732–about 1798, was an attorney who married a woman named Ann Catherine Mores in 1756.
+Warburton's only daughter, Amelia, 1735–1786, married a man named John Elphinstone.

-In his Will, he mentions his only son, John, who was an Attorney at Law, b 1732- about 1798.
-He married Ann Catherine Mores in 1756, she died in 1787.
-His only daughter Amelia, 1735–1786 married John Elphinstone, RN.
+Warburton died at his apartments in the College of Arms, London, his usual place of residence, on 11 May 1759.
+He was buried in the south aisle of St Benet's, Paul's Wharf, London.

 Works

-Warburton published in 1716 from actual survey a map of Northumberland in four sheets, and during the next few years brought out similar maps of Yorkshire, Middlesex, Essex, and Hertfordshire.
+Warburton published in 1716 from his surveying a map of the county of Northumberland in four sheets, and during the next few years produced similar maps of the counties of Yorkshire, Middlesex, Essex, and Hertfordshire.

-He brought out in 1749 a "Map of Middlesex" in two sheets of imperial atlas, which came under the censure of John Anstis the Younger.
-Warburton had given on the border of this map five hundred engraved arms, and the earl marshal, supposing many of them to be fictitious, ordered that no copies should be sold until the right to wear them had been proved.
+Warburton produced in 1749 a "Map of Middlesex" in two sheets of imperial atlas, which came under the censure of John Anstis the Younger.
+Warburton had given on the border of the map five hundred engraved arms, and the Earl Marshal, supposing many of them to be fictitious, ordered that no copies should be sold until the right to wear them had been proved.
 Warburton endeavoured to vindicate himself in London and Middlesex illustrated by Names, Residence, Genealogy, and Coat-armour of the Nobility, Merchants, &c.
 (1749).

-In 1753 he published Vallum Romanum, or the History and Antiquities of the Roman Wall in Cumberland and Northumberland, the survey and plan of which were made by him in 1715.
-William Hutton applauded him as "the judicious Warburton, whom I regard for his veracity".
+In 1753, Warburton published Vallum Romanum, or the History and Antiquities of the Roman Wall in Cumberland and Northumberland, the survey and plan of which he had made in 1715.
+Historian William Hutton applauded him as "the judicious Warburton, whom I regard for his veracity".

-John Nichols printed in 1779 in two volumes from the collections of Warburton and Ducarel Some Account of the Alien Priories, but the compilers' names were not mentioned.
-This omission was rectified in many copies issued in 1786 with a new title-page.
+John Nichols printed in 1779 in two volumes from the collections of Warburton and antiquary Andrew Ducarel Some Account of the Alien Priories, but the compilers' names were not mentioned.
+This omission was rectified in many copies issued in 1786 with a new title page.